Edward Digby, 11th Baron Digby: Early life

 Digby was the son of Edward Henry Trafalgar Digby, 10th Baron Digby, and Emily Beryl Sissy Hood, daughter of the Hon.
 Arthur Hood.
 Admiral Sir Henry Digby was his great-grandfather, while on his mother's side he was a descendant of another naval commander, Admiral Samuel Hood, 1st Viscount Hood.

 Career

 He succeeded his father as eleventh Baron Digby in 1920 and took his seat in the House of Lords.
-Like his father, Digby was a Colonel in the Coldstream Guards (adjutant of 1st Battalion 1916–18 and acting second-in-command 1918) and was awarded the Distinguished Service Order and the Military Cross and Bar.
+Like his father, Digby was a Colonel in the Coldstream Guards (adjutant of 1st Battalion 1916–18 and acting second-in-command 1918), and was appointed a Companion of the Distinguished Service Order and awarded the Military Cross and Bar.
 He was appointed Honorary Colonel of the Dorsetshire Heavy Brigade, Royal Artillery (a position his father had also held) on 8 December 1929 and continued with its successor unit the 421st (Dorset) Coast Regiment in 1947.
 He also served as Chairman of the Dorset County Council from 1955 to 1964 and as Lord Lieutenant of Dorset between 1952 and 1964.
 In 1960, he was made a Knight Companion of the Order of the Garter.

 Lord Digby was Chairman of the Orchid Committee of the Royal Horticultural Society.